 For personal use, you can share your license on five machines that belong to you or your family members.

-For business use, you need to purchase one license per user.
+For business use, you need to purchase one license per seat.

 Click the tab with the key icon in the top right corner of the app window.
 Enter your email and the license key you've used for the purchase.
 (It should be in your inbox.)